 Hardiness Zone: 8b

 Amazing super large leaves grow from the center of this giant taro and can reach 12 feet in tropical climes; elegant as a large accent or screening; can tolerate some cold and grows well in containers

 Elephant's Ear features solitary conical creamy white hooded flowers with white centers rising above the foliage in mid summer.
 Its attractive large glossy heart-shaped leaves remain dark green in color throughout the year.
 The fruit is not ornamentally significant.

 Elephant's Ear is an open herbaceous evergreen perennial with an upright spreading habit of growth.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.

 This is a relatively low maintenance plant, and usually looks its best without pruning, although it will tolerate pruning.
 It has no significant negative characteristics.

 Elephant's Ear is recommended for the following landscape applications;

 - Mass Planting

 Planting & Growing

-Spiny Aloe makes a fine choice for the outdoor landscape, but it is also well-suited for use in outdoor pots and containers.
-Its large size and upright habit of growth lend it for use as a solitary accent, or in a composition surrounded by smaller plants around the base and those that spill over the edges.
-Note that when grown in a container, it may not perform exactly as indicated on the tag - this is to be expected.
-Also note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.
+Elephant's Ear is a fine choice for the garden, but it is also a good selection for planting in outdoor pots and containers.
+With its upright habit of growth, it is best suited for use as a 'thriller' in the 'spiller-thriller-filler' container combination; plant it near the center of the pot, surrounded by smaller plants and those that spill over the edges.
+Note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.